POL-G-53, Version 5.0, 3 December 2019

 The Museum may collect limited personal information for the following purposes:

-- to facilitate the management (eg transportation and insurance) of an object
+- to facilitate the management (for example, transportation and insurance) of an object

 - to arrange physical access to the collection by researchers, family members, Indigenous community members or special interest groups

-- to respond to enquiries for historical information received from members of the public.
+- to respond to enquiries for information about the collection or the Museum’s activities received from members of the public.

 4.2.3 Personnel and administrative records

 The Museum collects personal information about its employees, volunteers, interns, contractors, and Council or committee members.
 The purpose of collecting this information is to properly administer matters relating to a person’s employment or duties at the Museum.

 - Employee records usually include personal details (such as addresses, next of kin details), bank account details, tax file number, employment history, medical checks, leave, salary and superannuation records.
 Records may also be kept in relation to rehabilitation or worker’s compensation claims, discipline or code-of-conduct matters, grievances, review of actions and performance management.

 - Volunteers provide the Museum with their name, address, employment history and a copy of their driver’s licence.
 This information is used to assess the suitability of people to become Museum volunteers.